Only company in the Middle-East with lightest smoke-extract duct tested under full time-temperature curve for 120min

 Standard Time-Temperature curve

-Successful testing and assessments are done for the duct size range up to 6000 millimeters in compliance with BS 476 part 24 and ISO 6944-1985 at internationally accredited Applus+ Laboratories at Barcelona, Spain.
+Successful testing and assessments are done for the duct size range up to 3000 millimeters in compliance with BS 476 part 24 and ISO 6944-1985 at internationally accredited Applus+ Laboratories at Barcelona, Spain.

 Tested in horizontal as well as vertical orientation separately under cellulosic (standard time Vs. temperature curve) fire conditions and successfully achieved over 120 minutes of fire resistance for integrity and stability of

-• Duct A (Fire Outside the ductwork)
+- Duct A (Fire Outside the ductwork)

-• Duct B (Fire Inside the ductwork).
+- Duct B (Fire Inside and Outside the ductwork)

 A global product assessment and certification of the fire resistance performance for ventilation and smoke extraction ducts is being done by Applus+ Laboratories